 We also cannot guarantee that our insurance premiums will not rise or we may be required by law or our customers to obtain additional insurance coverage.
-During the Track Record Period, our insurance costs have increased, where for the years ended 31 March 2013 and 2014 and the five months ended 31 August 2014, our total insurance premiums were approximately HK\$3.1 million, approximately HK\$4.5 million and approximately HK\$3.3 million respectively.
+During the Track Record Period, our insurance costs have increased, where for the years ended 31 March 2013 and 2014, our total insurance premiums were approximately HK\$3.1 million and approximately HK\$4.5 million respectively.
 Any further increase in insurance costs (such as an increase in insurance premiums) or reduction in coverage may materially and adversely affect our business operations and financial results.